Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 - Chase Sapphire Preferred® Card

-All four of these cards have no foreign transaction fees, so are great regardless of which airline you’re booking a ticket with.
+All five of these cards have no foreign transaction fees, so are great regardless of which airline you’re booking a ticket with.

 Which card offers the most points?